PhoenixCodingAcademy/PhoenixCodingAcademy/pages/QuestionsSPS.md

 REQUIREMENT: The "Question set" dropdown list should have the ability to type a string to filter the list.
 Typing each character invokes the filter.
 The string filters by matching any part of the string.
 ---

-SUBJECT = Data Science - General and Technology Agnostic
+SUBJECT = SQL - Basic and Technology Agnostic CONSTRAINTS = For average high schoolers interested in the subject.
+Include questions pertinent to the minimal junior-level work environment or internship.
+Stick to the ANSI SQL:2023 (ISO/IEC 9075:2023) standard.

 You are an SUBJECT teacher.
 You wish to evaluate a new student to find out what level of knowledge the student knows about the subject so that you can recommend a course of studies.
 Create 100 questions of various levels of difficulty.
+Create more questions if you think that the basic 1-point questions have not all been addressed.
 Ensure that each question is not a conjunction of multiple unrelated questions.
 Keep them distinct.
 Example: What is Mercury and what is Pluto?
 If it makes sense to ask multiple questions that are related in context, then do so.